-A few clear industrial marketing trends have emerged from the many disruptions caused by the COVID-19 pandemic.
+A few clear industrial marketing trends have emerged from the many disruptions caused by the COVID-19 pandemic, that are changing how we look at measuring marketing content.
 Trade shows and personal sales calls are still on the sideline, which has put many manufacturers and service providers into catchup mode if they had been slow to invest in digital marketing.
 (And let’s be honest, many were.)

 The biggest winners on the industrial marketing front are: